 At what build volume does self-hosting become cheaper?

-For GitHub Actions: break-even at ~16,000 minutes/month with a t3.medium ($30/mo) after accounting for the $0.002/min March 2026 platform fee.
-For Hetzner CX21 ($5/mo): break-even at ~3,000 minutes.
-For GitLab CI self-managed (no platform fee): break-even at ~5,000 minutes on a $30 server.
+For GitHub Actions: break-even at ~8,000 minutes/month with a t3.medium ($30/mo), including the 3,000 free Team-plan minutes.
+For Hetzner CX21 ($5/mo): break-even at ~3,850 minutes.
+GitLab CI self-managed works out the same (no platform fee on either platform): ~5,000 minutes on a $30 server before free-tier adjustments.
 Use our calculator above with your specific server cost.